department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-rating-prestabilization.md

 ---
 layout: page-breadcrumbs.html
-title: VA temporary disability benefits (prestabilization rating)
+title: VA Temporary Disability Benefits (Prestabilization Rating)
 heading: VA temporary disability benefits (prestabilization rating)
 display_title: Prestabilization ratings
 description: Find out if you can get VA temporary disability benefits if you recently ended your active military service and you have a service-connected disability.
 If you qualify, you'll get what's called a prestabilization rating.
 This rating will continue for one year after your discharge.